Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials: Algorithms for Jointly Obtaining Randomized Projection Estimates of Density and Distribution Functions

 5.\;Find randomized projection estimates $\bar{g}^{\langle n \rangle}$ and $\bar{f}^{\langle n \rangle}$ of the density and distribution function, respectively, using the formulae~\eqref{eqGFProj}. \end{Algorithm}

-At step 3 in Algorithm~\ref{algProjEstimate1}, when calculating expansion coefficients $\bar{G}_i$, errors can occur due to peculiarities of machine arithmetic.
+In step 3 in Algorithm~\ref{algProjEstimate1}, errors can occur due to the peculiarities of machine arithmetic when calculating expansion coefficients $\bar{G}_i$.
 To avoid this, it is recommended to use the formula~\eqref{eqRandomGiBase} together with the recurrence relation~\eqref{eqNNLegRec1} and the expression~\eqref{eqDefLeg}.

 Next, we formulate the second algorithm for jointly obtaining randomized projection estimates of the density and distribution function.